How Does a Network’s Throughput (Transactions per Second) Relate to Front-Running?

 How Does a Shorter Block Time on a Blockchain Affect the Window of Opportunity for Front-Running?

-What Is ‘Transaction Throughput’ in Blockchain Technology?
+What Is ‘Transaction Throughput’ in a Blockchain?

 What Is the Typical TPS of the Bitcoin Network?